 To celebrate our unforgettable and worthwhile experience in Apayao, we head off to Apayao Restaurant and Hot Miki and feasted on special Batil Patong (P60).
 This was my first time eating this noodle which is made out of pansit miki topped with egg and chicharon and served with lots of sliced onion.

 And the taste?
 Well, it was so delicious and heavy on the tummy!
 It’s good that I tasted Tuguegarao’s famous noodle dish.

 I could not explain the joy in my heart as I experienced another worthy adventure to keep in my memories of Apayao.
 And more than just the admiration of nature’s grandeur, the bond I had with a new set of travelers, the laughter, the fulfillment, our sharing of stories and travel escapades made this trip worth remembering.

 Credits to Mayee Cavas for organizing this wonderful event.
 Her contact number is 09224117236.

-- Entrance fee for Dupag Rock Formation and Manacota Cave is collected in Apayao Tourism Office.
+- The entrance fee for Dupag Rock Formation and Manacota Cave is collected in Apayao Tourism Office.

 - Prepare yourself for several river crossings.

-- During sunny days, the rivers are shallow but be sure to protect yourself from the scorching heat of the sun by applying sun protection, wearing caps and arm warmer.
+- During sunny days, the rivers are shallow be sure to protect yourself from the scorching heat of the sun by applying sun protection, wearing caps, and arm warmers.